yingzhuchin/docs/v21.1/demo-low-latency-multi-region-deployment.md

 {% include {{ page.version.version }}/misc/movr-schema.md %}

 All of the tables except `promo_codes` have a multi-column primary key of `city` and `id`, in that order.
 This means that the rows in these tables are ordered by their geography.
 These tables are read from and written to very frequently.
 To keep read and write latency low, you'll use the [Regional table locality pattern](multiregion-overview.html#regional-by-row-tables) for these tables.

-The data in the `promo_codes` table is different: it is not tied to geography, and it is rarely updated, or "read-mostly".
+The data in the `promo_codes` table is different: it is not tied to geography, and it is rarely updated.
 This type of table is often referred to as a "reference table" or "lookup table".
 In this case, you'll use the [Global table locality pattern](multiregion-overview.html#global-tables) to keep read latencies low.

-(<strong><font style="size:xx-large" color="red">XXX</font></strong>: YOU ARE HERE)

 #### The workflow